Fire and rescue services

 Australians have died from injuries sustained in adventure travel accidents in Peru.

-Rafting, diving and sand-dune buggy-riding operators don't always follow safety and maintenance standards.
+Ziplining, rafting, diving, sand-dune buggy-riding and other adventure tour operators are not always regulated and don't always follow safety and maintenance standards.

 The Inca Trail closes in February each year for maintenance.
 Some companies will still operate.